Unit 1 - Practice Quiz

 43 Hussein Chalayan's 'Table Skirt' is an example of:

-A. Sports uniform
+B. Sports uniform

-B. Conceptual fashion art
+D. Conceptual fashion art

 44 The term 'Queer Style' generally challenges:

-A. The use of color
+A. The use of synthetic fabrics

 B. Heteronormative dress codes

-D. The price of clothing
+D. The use of color

 45 When a designer takes inspiration from a specific culture other than their own, often without permission or understanding, it is debated as: